 - The essentially differentiates between individual scholarships and group programmes.

 - Besides a monthly payment, which set the basis of the scholarship holder’s academic level, individual scholarships generally include other payments as well, such as travel expenses, health insurance, accident insurance, and personal/private liability insurance.

 - The institutions in Germany, the German Research Foundation and the Alexander von Humboldt Foundation, award scholarships based on purely scientific criteria.

 TYPES OF SCHOLARSHIP FORM

-You must not draw funding from other German scholarship-awarding organisations or from other German public authorities at the same time as you are receiving your scholarship.
+- You must not draw funding from other German scholarship-awarding organizations or from other German public authorities at the same time as you are receiving your scholarship.

 - Any other foreign support or additional income from secondary employment will be partly offset against (i.e. deducted) from your scholarship.

 - Scholarship holders must not take up any secondary employment until they have gained appropriate written approval.

 - Applicants are generally required to hold a higher education entrance qualification or doctoral programme qualification to be eligible for such scholarships.

 - Scholarships are awarded to artists who graduated from their studies no longer than 5 years ago or who are no older than 35 years of age.